 Harry Reid Reveals His Niece Is a Lesbian, Renews Call for Congress to Pass ENDA

-May 16, 2013 by Carolyn Simon, Associate Director of Digital Media
+May 16, 2013 by Carolyn Simon, Deputy Director of Digital Media

 Sen. Harry Reid, D-Nev., has a long history of publicly supporting the Employment Non-Discrimination Act, which would address discrimination in the workplace by making it illegal to fire, refuse to hire or refuse to promote an employee based on the person’s sexual orientation or gender identity.